Current Work at UT Austin:

 HST Image Analysis Corner Plot

-HST Image of a binary star system (top left), Fourier amplitude and phase with baselines overlayed in gray (bottom row), and histogram of the kernel-phases (top right) 1 and 2D posteriors from fitting a binary model (separation, position, and contrast in each filter) to the Kernel-phases (lower left) and correlation plots showing the goodnes of fit in the two filters (upper right) to the immage in tne far upper right.
+HST Image of a binary star system (top left), Fourier amplitude and phase with baselines overlayed in gray (bottom row), and histogram of the kernel-phases (top right) 1 and 2D posteriors from fitting a binary model (separation, position, and contrast in each filter) to the Kernel-phases (lower left) and correlation plots showing the goodnes of fit in the two filters (upper right) to the immage in the far upper right.

 Master’s thesis at Wesleyan:

-Analysis of ALMA observations of a protoplanetary disk
+Analysis of ALMA observations of a protoplanetary disk (Factor et al. 2017)

 My Master’s research, at Wesleyan University with Professor A. Meredith Hughes, looked at the initial conditions of planet formation inside disks of gas and dust around young stars.
 Specifically, I analyzed radio interferometric observations of gas line emission from a protoplanetary disk in the Orion Nebula Cluster.
 These observations were part of an Atacama Large Millimeter/submillimeter Array (ALMA) cycle 0 program (P.I.
 Rita Mann).